The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Introduction

 \section{Introduction}

-There is a lot of interest, from financial mathematics to non-linear SPDE theory, in having a stochastic calculus for non-semimartingales.
-In the past, much emphasis was laid upon stochastic integration (resp.\ stochastic differential equations) driven by fractional Brownian motion (fBm), and then general Volterra processes (cf.\ e.g.\ \cite[Section 5]{N06}, \cite{D05}).
-More recently, an effort was made to dispense with the Volterra structure (cf.\ \cite{KRT07,KR10}) leading to a key condition of finite planar (or 2D) variation of the covariance.
-A completely different approach was started by Lyons \cite{L98} (cf.\ also \cite{LQ02,LCL07,FV10,FH13}).
-In essence, it suffices to have a.s.\ enough $ p $-variation regularity of sample paths $X_{\cdot }\left( \omega \right) $ \textit{and} \textit{existence of stochastic area(s)}, also subject to some variation type regularity.
+There is a lot of interest, from financial mathematics to nonlinear SPDE theory, in having a stochastic calculus for nonsemimartingales.
+In the past, much emphasis was laid upon stochastic integration (resp., stochastic differential equations) driven by fractional Brownian motion (fBm), and then general Volterra processes; cf., for example \cite{N06}, Section~5, \cite{D05}.
+More recently, an effort was made to dispense with the Volterra structure (cf. \cite{KRT07,KR10}) leading to a key condition of finite planar (or 2D) variation of the covariance.
+A completely different approach was started by Lyons \cite{L98}; cf. also \cite{LQ02,LCL07,FV10,FH14}.
+In essence, it suffices to have a.s. enough $ p $-variation regularity of sample paths $X_{\cdot} ( \omega ) $ \textit{and} \textit{existence of stochastic area}(\textit{s}), also subject to some variation-type regularity.
 The problem is then shifted away from developing a general stochastic integration theory to the (arguably) much simpler task of constructing the first few iterated (stochastic) integrals; the rest then follows from deterministic rough path integration theory.